veecle/.github/profile/README.md

 Veecle sits between a legacy electrical/electronic (E/E) architecture, and modern UI and Cloud frameworks.
 Veecle abstracts an E/E architecture and provides unified control over it using a modern API.
 Veecle allows companies to develop applications using unified APIs to interact with in-vehicle functions.
 An optional front-end framework is provided through Android Automotive support.

-Our runtime seamlessly integrates across many ECUs — from infotainment systems to real-time controllers, playing together with existing and external services.
+Our runtime seamlessly integrates across many ECUs — from infotainment systems to real-time controllers, cooperating with existing and external services.
 The very same Rust code base can be compiled for Linux (e.g. Android Automotive) or as an isolated task on a real-time operating system (RTOS), ensuring *freedom from interference* on e.g. Infineon AURIX™ chips, or ARM embedded controllers.

 ![Veecle architecture](rtos-architecture.png)